decentraland/cf-worker-image-converter/README.md

 The worker will return:

 - PNG file for static SVG or static GIF inputs
-- MP4 file for animated SVG or animated GIF inputs (coming soon)
+- MP4 file for animated SVG or animated GIF inputs

 ## Development